Slots Capital Casino Review

 4. Slow KYC verification — 3–5 business days standard; longer when additional documents are requested.

-Crediting what works: The Wizard of Odds Wizard’s Seal is a genuine positive credential.
+Counter-signals worth crediting: the Wizard of Odds Wizard’s Seal is a genuine positive credential.
 CasinoReviews’ praise for human live-chat agents is rare in this market.
-The 15+ year operating history shows the casino has paid out players consistently enough to remain in business — Trustpilot includes documented cases of full payment on big wins.
-The Deckmedia group is established and engages with LCB forum moderation.
+The 15+ year operating history shows the casino has paid out players consistently enough to remain in business — TrustPilot includes documented cases of full payment on big wins.

 Verdict